dumpst3rfir3/johnny_dllaze/README.md

+> [!IMPORTANT]
+> This README needs to be updated as some changes have been made.
+Stay tuned.

 > [!WARNING]
 > As of Go 1.25, the DLL no longer works as expected (the shellcode will NOT get executed).
 See the issue posted here: https://github.com/golang/go/issues/75949
 > If you still want to use this, you'll have to switch your Go version to 1.24.9 or older, e.g., with gvm (https://github.com/moovweb/gvm).